borgbackup/borg/docs/development.rst

 Some guidance for contributors:

-- discuss changes on the GitHub issue tracker, IRC or on the mailing list
+- discuss changes on the GitHub issue tracker, on IRC or on the mailing list

 - make your PRs on the ``master`` branch (see `Branching Model`_ for details)